Lizzie Borden took an axe, And gave her mother forty whacks

 Valuable items were missing, such as money, horse-car tickets, a watch of sentimental value to Abby, and a pocket book.
 All in all, the value of the items stolen was about $2,000 in today’s money.

-Though Lizzie, Emma, and Bridget (the family’s Irish immigrant live-in maid) were all inside the house at the time that the theft must have taken place, no one heard anything.
+Though Lizzie, her sister Emma, and Bridget (the family’s Irish immigrant live-in maid) were all inside the house at the time that the theft must have taken place, no one heard anything.
 And none of their valuables had been taken — the burglar must have snuck in and snuck right back out.

-The caveat, though, is that it’s heavily speculated by historians and enthusiasts alike that Lizzie was the thief behind the robbery; there were rumors that had been circulating in previous years that she often pocketed stolen items from shops.
+The caveat, though, is that it’s heavily speculated by historians and enthusiasts alike that Lizzie Borden was the thief behind the robbery; there were rumors that had been circulating in previous years that she often pocketed stolen items from shops.

 This is only hearsay and is without official record, but it’s a big reason as to why people speculate she was behind the burglary.

-The crime was investigated, but no one was ever caught, and Andrew, probably feeling the pinch of his lost wealth, forbade the girls from ever speaking of it.
+The crime was investigated, but no one was ever caught, and Andrew Borden, probably feeling the pinch of his lost wealth, forbade the girls from ever speaking of it.
 Something he did before commanding that all the doors in the house always be locked for the foreseeable future, so as to keep those pesky burglars who targeted specific sentimental items out.

-Only a few weeks after this, sometime in mid to late July, during an intense heat that had blanketed Fall River, Andrew made the decision to take a hatchet to the heads of the pigeons the family owned — either because he had a craving for squab or because he wanted to send a message to the locals of the town who had supposedly been breaking into the barn behind the house where they were kept.
+Only a few weeks after this, sometime in mid to late July, during an intense heat that had blanketed Fall River, Massachusetts, Andrew Borden made the decision to take a hatchet to the heads of the pigeons the family owned — either because he had a craving for squab or because he wanted to send a message to the locals of the town who had supposedly been breaking into the barn behind the house where they were kept.

 And then an argument took place that same month — sometime around the date of July 21st — that drove the sisters out of the house for unprompted “vacations” to New Bedford, a town 15 miles (24 km) away.
 Their stay wasn’t longer than a week, and they returned on July 26th, not more than a handful of days before the murders took place.